Michael-Beukman/Evocraft22_PCGNN/README.md

 ## About
 This is the repository for our submission to the [Minecraft Open-Endedness Challenge](https://evocraft.life/).
 We leverage [PCGNN](https://github.com/michael-Beukman/pcgnn) to create different artifacts in minecraft, and finally compose them together.

-This was done by Michael Beukman, Matthew Kruger, Guy Axelrod, Manuel Fokam, Muhammad Nasir.
+This was done by Michael Beukman, Matthew Kruger, Guy Axelrod, Manuel Fokam, Muhammad Nasir and was the runner up in the 2022 competition.

 To run any file in this project, you must start from the root directory and run `./run.sh path/to/file`. **Do not use `python` directly**.